California Salmon

 In the Central Valley, hatcheries were created more than a century ago for food production.
 PCFFA is working to restore that original purpose alongside state- and federal-hatchery operations focused on conservation.
 We are improving data coordination, refining release timing, and collaborating with agencies to adapt strategies that address poor water conditions.

-The Bridge GroupPCFFA represents California’s commercial ocean fleet in the Salmon Bridge Group, a coalition of fishermen, farmers, researchers, and conservationists working together to rebuild Northern California salmon runs.
-The group’s projects connect river and ocean by improving hatchery releases, migration routes, and habitat so more salmon survive from the Sacramento River to the Pacific and bonds California food producers together for a brighter future.
+PCFFA represents California’s commercial ocean fleet in the Bridge Group, a coalition of fishermen, farmers, researchers, and conservationists working to rebuild Northern California salmon runs.
+The group focuses on real projects that connect river and ocean, coordinating hatchery releases, improving migration routes, and restoring habitat so more salmon reach the ocean.